mitchelwachtel/weather-dashboard/README.md

 Technologies used: Javascript with HTML, CSS, jQuery, Bootstrap, the OpenWeather API, and Moment.js.
 GitHub pages was used in order to publish the site.

 This weather dashboard was created to provide the user with weather from cities they travel at a convenience.
-This app displays the most important infomation in an easy to read format and saves a user's searches for their next trip to the site.
+This app displays the most important infomation in an easy to read format and saves a user's searches for their next trip to the site using local storage.

 My main motivation to create this weather app was to understand how to work with APIs.
 The other topic I was excited to practice was working with the DOM - Appending elements and adding classes with jQuery.

 I feel very comfortable using the openweather API platform now and it has given me confidence in using other APIs as well.
 APIs are such a tool that really open up my options as a developer.